Postprocessing module

 After spike sorting, we can use the postprocessing module to further post-process the spike sorting output.
 Most of the post-processing functions require a SortingAnalyzer as input.

-There are several postprocessing tools available, and all of them are implemented as a ResultExtension.
-All computations on top of a SortingAnalyzer will be saved along side the SortingAnalyzer itself (sub folder, zarr path or sub dict).
+There are several postprocessing tools available, and all of them are implemented as a AnalyzerExtension.
+If the SortingAnalyzer is saved to disk, all computations on top of it will be saved alongside the SortingAnalyzer itself (sub folder, zarr path or sub dict).
 This workflow is convenient for retrieval of time-consuming computations (such as pca or spike amplitudes) when reloading a SortingAnalyzer.

-To check what extensions are available for a SortingAnalyzer named sorting_analyzer, you can use:
+To check what extensions have already been calculated for a SortingAnalyzer named sorting_analyzer, you can use:

 import spikeinterface as si